Developing with Tamagui

 To see what’s being extracted, why, and every step along the optimization pipeline, add // debug to the top of any file.
 Adding // debug-verbose will show even more information, including more granular timings.

-Adding debug to any Tamagui component will output a lot of information on what's going on at runtime.
+Adding debug to any Tamagui component outputs detailed information about what’s happening at runtime.
 Use it like so:

 import { Button } from 'tamagui'